cbini/datascience/notes/ml_notetaker.md

 > What data problem does it solve?

 supervised
+classification
 generative, gets a feel for what the classes *should* be based on the data solves for class using distance and similarity

 > How do we evaluate performance?

+regression - mean squared error classification - confusion matrix

 > What is the output?

+class labels - generative, solved using all data and their labels first

 > What is interpretable of the algorithm?

+nothing like a coefficient

 > How is it prone to overfitting?

+if the threshold (k) for each group isn't reasonable

 > How is it customizable?

-*k* - the number of nearest neighbors to find
+*k* - the number of nearest neighbors to find distance metric can be changed - Minkowski (continuous) and Jaccard (ranked/categorical)

+## K Nearest Neighbors (KNN)

+> What data problem does it solve?

+unsupervised
+clustering

+> How do we evaluate performance?

+"Elbow rule" - plot k against % of variance explained, left of "elbow" is better (majority of variance explained with room for error) rule sets - trees

+> What is the output?

+k clusters (every observation assigned to a cluster)

+> What is interpretable of the algorithm?

+variance of the sum of squares

+> How is it prone to overfitting?

+Rule of thumb: k clustes should be < o/2 feature scaling - late variances can account for the majority of the cluster

+> How is it customizable?